 I met my buddhist teacher in my early forties and her commitment to my spiritual path set me on a course of fearless intimacy.
-Having been in a spiritual desert for many years, she guided me into the soto zen practice toward freedom with her teachings on dismantling and transforming the enduring legacy of oppression.
+I had been in a spiritual desert for many years, and she guided me into the soto zen practice toward freedom with her teachings on dismantling and transforming the enduring legacy of oppression.
 I eventually vowed to live by the buddhist precepts in a jukai ceremony.
-Ryūmon Sensei’s voice, teachings, and example light my path every day.
+Ryūmon Sensei’s voice, teachings, and example lit a path that continues today.

 In my mid-forties, as I faced my mother’s impending death, I was directed to Tereza, a holistic curandera who welcomed my exhausted spirit.
-She infused me with fullhearted power to be at peace when the final breath escaped my mom’s mouth and to keep deepening my wisdom and bravery in the years to come.
+She infused me with full-hearted peace when the final breath escaped my mom’s mouth and kept deepening my wisdom and bravery in the years to come.
 She still guides my journey and shares hers with me as we walk together as healers and peaceful warriors in a world that asks us to develop and bring forth all our gifts to honor our ancestors.

 I longed for many years for my mom to be what I was told she would be for me, but once I released that delusion, I could take what she did offer and see her as a human being who did her best.
 While I could not heal her wounds, my comunidad supported me to heal mine.
 The practice of accepting what is beneficial and grieving what does not serve my spirit has been of inestimable value in all my relations.